-For the year ended September 30, 2023, the financial statements include the adoption of GASB Statement No. 87, Leases.
+The Board implemented GASB Statement No. 87, Leases, in fiscal year 2022.
 The primary objective of this statement is to enhance the relevance and consistency of information about governments' leasing activities.
 This statement establishes a single model for lease accounting based on the principle that leases are financings of the right to use an underlying asset.
 Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.